Mega-Fi/megafi-docs/docs/clm/automated-rebalancing.md

 ### How to Manual Rebalance

-1. Click position in Strategy Layer
+1. Click position in CLM
 2. Select "Manual Rebalance"
 3. Set new zone boundaries
 4. Review expected outcome